gdede-hua/Decision_Survey_Platform/paper.md

 ## Group of Users

-When the survey is created, the next step is to make a user group of users to answer the PWC researches.
+When the survey is created, the next step is to make a user group of users to answer the PWC forms that will be created in the context of the research as per the AHP.
 This can be achieved by pressing the `Group of Users` button in the sidebar.

 ![Make Users Group](blob/userGroup.png)